-Prospective buyers can be shown the property no more than twice every seven days, unless the tenant agrees to more often.
+The property can be shown to prospective buyers no more than twice every seven days, unless the tenant agrees to more often.

-Dates and times for showing the property should be agreed on in advance.
-If an agreement can't be reached, the landlord would need to give reasonable notice and give a time between 8.00 am and 8.00 pm on any day other than a Sunday or public holiday.
+Dates and times for showing the property should be agreed in advance.
+If an agreement can't be reached, the landlord would need to give reasonable notice specifying a time between 8.00 am and 8.00 pm on any day other than a Sunday or a public holiday.

 What is reasonable depends on the circumstances of everyone affected by the sale.